 A raffle prize donation letter is what fundraisers send to local businesses and corporations to obtain donated items as prizes for a charity raffle.
-The letter can be kept on file in order for donors to claim tax deductions for their donations at the end of the tax year.
-Follow our detailed guide and take a look at our raffle prize donation letter templates to get the most out of your charity raffle.
+The letter can be kept on file for donors to claim tax deductions for their donations at the end of the tax year.
+Follow our detailed guide and look at our raffle prize donation letter templates to get the most out of your charity raffle.

 Table of Contents